-The BMW M3 has long been regarded as the definitive sports saloon.
-With each generation that passes, reviewers always note the same qualities; great handling balance, a screaming engine and supercar-bothering performance.
+Long regarded as the definitive sports saloon the M3 is a highly accomplished machine that’s the result of years of perfecting the same formula.
+With each generation that passes, the same qualities remain – great handling balance, a screaming engine and supercar-bothering performance.

 On the surface, the latest version doesn’t look radically different from the 3 Series saloon on which it is based – only some nice alloy wheels and a subtle body kit offer any clues that this might be something special.
 But it is under the skin where BMW have worked their magic.

 On the whole, the latest M3 seems to have lived up to the reputation of its predecessors, with one or two caveats.
 The main point of contention centres around the introduction of a turbocharged engine – for the first time in the M3 – which lacks the character of the previous masterpieces.

 The interior is largely similar to the 3 Series on which it’s based.
 Upgrades include front sports seats, a unique M Sport gear lever, and paddle shifters which sit behind a three-spoke M Sport steering wheel.

 It’s all well screwed together (as most BMW cabins are these days) but one tester notes that some trim pieces don’t feel as nice as you’d hope for a car costing in the region of £60,000.
 There is the option to add some lovely carbon fibre trim pieces though, which for a smidge under £400 manage to liven the cabin up.

 Subtle upgrades aside, sharing a few parts with the standard 3 Series is no bad thing.
 There is plenty of room for four (with room for another on shorter journeys) while a 480 litre boot is quite generous, certainly among cars which can offer this kind of performance.